Hawaii Island-Hopping Adventure

 Today will find you deep into the solace and serenity offered by Lanai, Hawaii’s smallest inhabited island.
 Thousand-foot sea cliffs line the shore and ancient volcanic plugs sit both above and below the water’s surface, host to a wide diversity of marine life.
 You will want to grab a snorkel, paddleboard, or kayak and get right into it.
 There's also a bike excursion on offer for those that prefer.
 Sweetheart Rock, a sea stack jutting 80 feet above the crashing surf, is worth the hike.
 Legend has it that two young lovers, Pehe and Makakehau, story ended tragically here.
 The quaint Lana’i Culture and Heritage Center informs of the local history and inspires active stewardship of Lanai's heritage and natural history.
 (BLD)Day 4: Maui

 "The Valley Isle" is on the agenda today so nicknamed for the great valley that lies between its two major volcanoes.
 Snorkeling among coral gardens, you discover a world teeming with underwater life and a known sea turtle habitat.
 The marine sanctuary located between Lana’i, Molokai, and Maui provides front-row seats as you cruise through these productive breeding grounds searching for dolphins, whales, and other marine life.
-(BLD)Day 5: Maui - Lahaina Town
+(BLD)Day 5: Captain's choice

-You get to decide on your adventure today.
-Explore Lahaina Town, with its historic buildings, art galleries, and oceanside boardwalk, go kayaking or paddleboarding or perhaps take a surfing lesson.
+Your Captain will decide on the best sailing route today.
+The route will of course be incredible showcasing the area's many hidden coves, dramatic cliffs, and lush green coastline.
+You will have a chance to go kayaking or paddleboarding or perhaps take a surfing lesson.
 Enjoy your adventures and come home with stories to swap over dinner.
 (BLD)Day 6: Kona Coast & Manta Ray Snorkel

 Snorkel, kayak, or swim - From the tiniest fish to the widest stretch of coral, it’s all spectacular.
 Depending on the weather and your mood, spend the day in the water or let us do the work, and explore the rugged coastline on a skiff ride.
 This evening you'll anchor at an offshore location to search for and night snorkel with Giant Pacific Manta rays.
 This award-winning excursion offers snorkelers the opportunity to observe these majestic animals up close and personal.
 Marine life is often within inches, offering a unique experience with wild animals in their environment.
 Strict guidelines are followed to lessen any disturbance of these beautiful creatures.
 (BLD)Day 7: Big Island